JackThHanley/Baseball_Injury/README.md

 ### Incomplete

 Over the course of my own personal baseball research experience, I've found a significant dearth of injury information.
 Any information out there also isn't particularly easy to work with.
 This repository hopes to serve as a brief synthesization of biographical, website ID, and injury information from 2015 onwards.
-I intend to update this every few months or so.
+The injuries included on this list are ones suffered by players on the big-league roster; there is information on injuries suffered by players in amateur/minor league baseball.
+I intend to update this information every few months or so.

 The final dataset `injury` is formatted such that each row is an injury occurence.
 Players may show up multiple times (multiple injuries over).